-As Texas is still reeling from the devastating effects of Hurricane Harvey, Florida and the Caribbean are simultaneously gearing up in preparation of Hurricane Irma’s unprecedented arrival.
-While physical safety and well-being are of the utmost concern for all, there is an added stress to major storms for those who plan to wed in affected or targeted areas.
+As the Carolinas are bracing for the impact of Hurricane Florence, the category 2 hurricane headed their way, many brides with an upcoming wedding in the area are in panic mode.
+While physical safety and well-being are of the utmost concern for all, there is an added stress to major storms like Hurricane Florence for those who plan to wed in affected or targeted areas.

 Here are some actions you can take:

 Purchase Wedding Insurance

 According to Rob Nuccio, President of R.V.
 Nuccio and Associates (a.k.a.
 WedSure, who were the first in the country to offer wedding insurance in 1991, if wedding insurance was purchased prior to the storm, you may have recourse—in the event of a total cancellation, your losses may be covered.
 He advises that if a policy was purchased within the right amount of time, “You’re in good shape.
 There’s nothing to do now until you know whether or not you have or will have a loss.
 The only way you’ll know is when the storm has passed.”
 In the case of an evacuation, he explains, “the loss has already occurred.
 If you bought cancellation coverage for your wedding, it would be a covered loss.”
 However, you must have had the coverage before you first even heard of the storm.

 Your coverage will directly depend on the type of policy you own.
 For example, Nuccio’s policies require purchase more than 14 days in advance of a potential weather event.
 He shared that while many brides who may be affected by Hurricane Florence are now attempting to purchase insurance, it is unfortunately too late for the coverage they are looking for, and will be for most if not all other policies, too.
 However, if purchased now, it could potentially cover other things that might affect a big day, such as the unfortunate loss of someone integral to the wedding, and even what they call “change of heart.”